Predictive Modeling of Flexible EHD Pumps using Kolmogorov-Arnold Networks: Methodology

 The critical geometric parameters of the flexible EHD pumps were varied systematically to obtain comprehensive data.
-These parameters include: \begin{itemize} \item Channel Height: Three sizes were tested: 1 mm, 0.5 mm, and 0.15 mm. \item Overlap of Electrode Pairs: Three overlaps were studied: 8 mm, 4 mm, and 0 mm. \item Voltage: The voltage was set in the range of 0 to 11 kV. \item Gap between Electrodes: Four gaps were measured: 0.3 mm, 0.6 mm, 0.9 mm, and 1.2 mm. \item Apex Angle of Electrodes: Four angles were investigated: $\pi$, $\pi/2$, $\pi/3$, and $\pi/6$. \end{itemize}

-Each measurement was repeated three times to ensure accuracy, and the average values were used for further analysis.
+These parameters include: \begin{itemize} \item Channel Height: Three sizes were tested: 1 mm, 0.5 mm, and 0.15 mm. \item Overlap of Electrode Pairs: Three overlaps were studied: 8 mm, 4 mm, and 0 mm. \item Voltage: The voltage was set in the range of 0 to 11 kV. \item Gap between Electrodes: Four gaps were measured: 0.3 mm, 0.6 mm, 0.9 mm, and 1.2 mm. \item Apex Angle of Electrodes: Four angles were investigated: $\pi$, $\pi$/2, $\pi$/3, and $\pi$/6. \end{itemize} Each measurement was repeated three times to ensure accuracy, and the average values were used for further analysis.

 The experiments generated a comprehensive dataset of 98 samples, each containing five input features and two output features.
-The input features are channel height, electrode overlap, voltage, electrode gap and apex angle, while the output features comprise the maximum pressure (Pa) and maximum flow rate (ml/min) of the flexible EHD pumps.
-These features are represented as: $\mathbf{X} = [X_1, X_2, X_3, X_4, X_5]$, where: $X_1$ is the channel height (mm), $X_2$ is the electrode overlap (mm), $X_3$ is the applied voltage (V), $X_4$ is the gap between electrodes (mm) and $X_5$ is the apex angle (°).
+The input features are channel height (mm), electrode overlap (mm), voltage (V), electrode gap (mm) and apex angle (°), while the output features comprise the maximum pressure (Pa) and maximum flow rate (ml/min) of the flexible EHD pumps.
+These features are represented as: $\mathbf{X} = [X_1, X_2, X_3, X_4, X_5]$.
 The output vector $Y$ is defined as: $\mathbf{Y} = [Y_1, Y_2]$, where: $Y_1$ is the maximum pressure (Pa), and $Y_2$ is the maximum flow rate (ml/min).
-The dataset was randomly split into training and testing subsets using a 90-10 split, resulting in 88 training samples and 10 testing samples.
-The training set was used to develop and optimize the machine learning models, while the testing set served to evaluate the models' performance on unseen data.
 Mean Squared Error (MSE), which quantifies the average squared difference between predicted and actual values, was used to compare the performance of different machine learning models.